 If you seeking a divorce in Los Angeles County, some issues are obvious.
-For example, it’s no secret that going through the California divorce process is typically stressful and complicated.
-There have been numerous studies confirming that getting a divorce is often one of the most stressful life events.
+For example, it's no secret that going through the California divorce process is typically stressful and complicated.
+Numerous studies have confirmed that getting a divorce is often one of the most stressful life events.
 In some cases, to make matters even worse, some will find themselves in a situation where one spouse will claim they will simply “refuse to sign the divorce papers” once they are served.

-When you hear a divorce lawyer say a spouse is “uncooperative” they normally mean the spouse doesn’t want to sign the “proof of service,” don’t want to get a divorce, or don’t want make any agreements of important issues that need to be decided to finalize the divorce.
+When you hear a divorce lawyer say a spouse is “uncooperative,” they normally mean the spouse doesn't want to sign the “proof of service,” doesn't want to get a divorce, or doesn't want to make any agreements of important issues that need to be decided to finalize the divorce.

 It's important to note that serving your spouse with divorce papers is only the start of the divorce.
 The Los Angeles County Divorce Court will require a “proof of service,” which is considered a formal and legal notification that a divorce petition has been filed.

-As stated above, there is often a misconception that you can only get a divorce in California if your spouse will sign the divorce papers.
+As stated above, there is often a misconception that you can only get a divorce in California if your spouse signs the divorce papers.
 This is a common question from our Los Angeles family law clients.

-The truth is that California is a no fault state, meaning you don’t need your spouse’s signature in get a divorce.
-However, it should be noted that it is important to properly serve your spouse with the divorce petition which is necessary to satisfy the jurisdictional requirement of the court that will show you or your spouse have resided in California for at least 6 months prior to filing the petition, and in Los Angeles for 3 months prior to filing the petition.
+The truth is that California is a no-fault state, meaning you don't need your spouse's signature to get a divorce.
+However, it should be noted that it is important to properly serve your spouse with the divorce petition, which is necessary to satisfy the jurisdictional requirement of the court that will show you or your spouse have resided in California for at least six months prior to filing the petition, and in Los Angeles for three months prior to filing the petition.

 What Does “No Fault” Mean?

-As discussed and you probably already know that California is a “no-fault” divorce state.
+As discussed, you probably already know California is a “no-fault” divorce state.
 This means that neither spouse must prove the other is “guilty” or give any other reason to seek dissolution of the marriage.
 You only need to tell the court you have “irreconcilable differences.”

 What about ‘Domestic Partnerships'?